Tutor group: Horizontal tutoring

 The traditional way of organising a secondary school in the UK relies on same-age grouping usually referred to as a year-system.
 In the USA this is called a grade system.
-Tutor group sizes may vary, but are typically between 25-30 students all from the same year group.
+Tutor group sizes may vary, but are typically between 25 and 30 students all from the same year group.
 In some schools, a group of students is assigned a tutor who will remain with that group for several years, possibly throughout their time at that school.
 Tutor groups are sometimes given names, though more often they are assigned a code such as 6A, where the number indicates the National Curriculum year group.
 Tutor time, a short session that tutors and tutees spend together, is usually at the start of the day and lasts about 20 minutes.
 Schools see this as a settling in time and an opportunity to get basic school administration done, such as registration.